gabridome/docs/bitcoinclients.md

 ## Full Validating Node

-The first types of wallet we examine is the one that can be activated with a Full Validating Node.
+The first types of wallet we examine is the one that can be activated with a [Full Validating Node][fullNode].

 "A full node is a program that fully validates transactions and blocks." [fullNode]

-To do this in a trustless way, it must have [downloaded and verified ALL][IBD] the transactions occurred in the Bitcoin network since inception and to stay synchronized with the network to keep its own copy of the Bitcoin economy up-to-date.
+To do this in a trustless way, it must have [downloaded and verified ALL][IBD] the transactions occurred in the Bitcoin network and from then on, it receives all the new transactions and blocks and verify them.

+It verifies the correctness of the birth of every bitcoin, the passage from a [Transaction Output][TXO] to the next until the [Transaction Output from which it is not been spent yet][UTXO].
-Because its verification of every single transaction and block the Full node keeps the up-to-date and most reliable map of where all the bitcoin in circulation are and of what is required to move them. it has seen and verified the transactions with which all the bitcoins are born and all the subsequent transactions that have moved them from their initial [Transaction Output][TXO] to the next until their [final actual position][UTXO].
+The verified UTXO set is the map of where all the bitcoin in circulation are and of what is required to move them.

 In normal operation, a fully validating node takes [20 Gbytes/month][MinimumRequirements] of data from your bandwith, to: